-- Elephants respond most strongly to the sound of a tiger's roar (33%), followed by the buzzing bees (23%). - The older group of elephants (over 40 years old) showed significantly longer halt and alert durations compared to the younger group (below 40 years old). - Male and female elephants exhibit similar behavior in response to threatening sounds (p > 0.05).
+- Elephants respond most strongly to the sound of a tiger's roar (33%), followed by buzzing bees (23%). - The older group of elephants (over 40 years) showed significantly longer halt and alert durations compared to the younger group (under 40 years). - Male and female elephants exhibited similar behaviour in response to threatening sounds (p > 0.05).